Aureole-Suite/LB-ARK/README.md

 ([`move_sora_voice.ps1`](https://github.com/Kyuuhachi/LB-ARK/raw/main/move_sora_voice.ps1))
 is provided to move a SoraVoice installation into LB-ARK's format.

+[^specific]: LB-ARK's own lookups for file overrides do no look in specific archives; they look through each archive in numeric order.
 [^65536]: The games as written only support up to 2047 (FC) or 4096 (SC and 3rd) files, but lifting this restriction was easier, and more useful, than coding in this different restriction for each game.